LOADING ...

 Clod.

-Because the Baker had lost his
+Because the Baker had his Father

-Well, at that's what he believed,
+Well, at least what he believed,

-that all efforts now had failed.
+all efforts until now had failed.

 We've sold our last of bread.